 It has always been our Club's policy that the game goes on UNLESS lightning is present (see below).
 Field closures due to weather will be posted and head coaches will be notified by email.
 Coaches or referees will typically make the call to cancel a game due to adverse weather conditions.
 See Air Quality info below for coach initiated cancellation.
 If you decide to cancel the game, you must contact the opposing coach.
 Reschedules will not be accommodated due to a no-show.
-If your game is officiated by our referees, you will need to request a reschedule 3-5 days prior to the originally scheduled game start date (unless cancelled due to poor air quality or lighnting).
+If your game is officiated by our referees, you will need to request a reschedule 3-5 days prior to the originally scheduled game start date (unless canceled due to poor air quality or lightning).
 All reschedules should adhere to the following procedures:

 Contact the opposing coach to determine two mutually suitable dates for the rescheduled game.

 Contact Kelly with the game number and details at firstname.lastname@example.org to determine if a field is available and to get the field reserved for the new date.